 Duni is exposed to a number of operational risks which it is important to manage.
 The development of attractive product ranges, particularly the Christmas collection, is very important in order for Duni to achieve satisfactory sales and income growth.
 Duni addresses this issue by constantly developing its range.
 Approximately 25% of the collection is replaced each year in response to, and to create new, trends.

-A weaker economic climate over an extended period of time in Europe could lead to a reduction in the number of restaurant visits, reduced consumption and increased price competition, which can impact on volumes and gross margins.
+A weaker economic climate over an extended period of time in Europe could lead to a reduction in the number of restaurant visits.
+Reduced market demand and increased price competition, may affect volumes and gross margins partly through increased discounts and customer bonuses.
 Fluctuations in prices of raw materials and energy constitute an operational risk which has an impact on Duni's operating income.

 Duni’s finance management and its handling of financial risks are regulated by a finance policy adopted by the Board of Directors.
-This work is presided over and managed by the Group's Treasury, which is included as a unit within the Parent Company.
 The Group divides its financial risks between currency risks, interest rate risks, credit risks, financing and liquidity risks.
 These risks are controlled in an overall risk management policy which focuses on unforeseeability on the financial markets and endeavors to minimize potential adverse effects on the Group’s financial results.
-Duni's management of financial risks is described in greater detail in the Annual Report as per 31 December 2015.
+Duni's management of financial risks is described in greater detail in the Annual Report as per 31 December 2016.

 The auditors review the annual accounts and the Annual Report as well as the Company’s ongoing operations and routines in order to express an opinion regarding the accounts and management by the Board of Directors and the CEO.